In June 2020, Facilities Design & Construction Management Deputy Director James Treadaway is named Director of OC Public Works.

-In 2013, Shane L. Silsby, P.E., Director of OC Public Works begins on November 4th.
+In 2013, Shane L. Silsby, P.E., begins serving as Director of OC Public Works on November 4.

 • Harbors, Beaches and Parks

 • Internal Services (added a couple years later)

 • Agricultural Commissioner

 In 1996, the Board of Supervisors formally adopted a CEO model of organization by County Ordinance and filled the position.
 The CEO submitted a report to the Board that focused on internal restructuring and was adopted in June.

 In 1992/1993, the Housing Department was added to EMA.

 In 1991, the Agricultural Commissioner was adopted to EMA.

 In 1976, GSA was formed by a split of Public Facilities from EMA.